 Salt and Pepper to taste

-Couple grates or small pinch of Nutmeg
+Couple of grates or a small pinch of Nutmeg

 To Start: In a heavy bottom large pan or cast-iron pan (making sure the pan is large enough to hold all the liquid and the meatballs).
-In a medium pot heat the stock to a simmer.
+In a medium, pot heat the stock to a simmer.

 - Add butter to the pan and heat on medium heat until the melted and stopped foaming.
 Add flour using a whisk (that is safe to use in your pan), whisk flour consistently to prevent lumps.
 Cook the roux until the flour is cooked enough to not a raw flour taste but not long enough to color.